nihui/ncnn-android-nanodet/README.md

 * Crash may happen on very old devices for lacking HAL3 camera interface
 * All models are manually modified to accept dynamic input shape
 * Most small models run slower on GPU than on CPU, this is common
+* FPS may be lower in dark environment because of longer camera exposure time

 ## screenshot
 ![](screenshot.jpg)